Modified hadronic interactions in 3-dimensional simulations: Conclusions

 \section{Conclusions}

 We have shown that \conexD simulations are consistent with \conex and \corsika simulations, even when the lower energy threshold of \conex Monte Carlo simulations is set to the very low values needed for maximum flexibility when implementing modified hadronic interactions.
-The agreement is very good for the mean longitudinal shower profiles and lateral ground distributions of various quantities, and generally satisfactory (within 10 \% or less) for the fluctuations of those quantities, except for the fluctuations of high-energy muons far from the shower core.
+The agreement is very good for the mean longitudinal shower profiles and lateral ground distributions of various quantities, and generally satisfactory (within 10 \% or less), except for the fluctuations of high-energy muons ($>5$\,GeV) far from the shower core and EM energy closer to the shower core.
 We have further shown that the effects of modifications of cross section, elasticity and multiplicity which we have implemented in \conexD are consistent with simulations using \conex for quantities where such comparisons are applicable.
 We have presented an example using the changes in the number of muons at different distances from the shower axis, which shows that 1-dimensional simulations do not provide the full picture when it comes to the effect of modifications on observable quantities.
 Finally, we have shown that parallel modifications of multiple parameters are important as they lead to different predictions than simple linear combinations of individual effects, albeit only when a high precision in the predictions is required.

-The results of this paper show that the implementation of the ad-hoc modifications of hadronic interactions in \conexD is mature enough for physics conclusions to be drawn from it, provided the above-mentioned limitations in the description of high-energy muon fluctuations are respected.
+The results of this paper show that the implementation of the ad-hoc modifications of hadronic interactions in \conexD is consistent and can be used for the study of the impact of these modifications, if the relevant limitations are respected.
+These limitations lie mainly in the description of the behavior of muons with energies above 5 GeV at ground and their relative fluctuations, but for specific primary/zenith angle combinations, the EM energy and total charge particle fluctuations can deviate by up to 15 \%.
+If high precision is required, it is important to note that the muon number at ground is systematically overestimated in \conexD by 3--4 \% across radial distances, primary types and zenith angles.
 We are currently preparing a publication where the physics implications of modified properties of interactions of ultra-high-energy cosmic-ray showers will be studied in detail and compared with experimental data and other hadronic interaction models.